ericvc/Bayesian-NLME-Models/README.md

 The goal of the mixture model is to recover the component labels of each data point as well as estimate the parameter values of each sub-model.

-One drawback of The NUTS algorithm can only estimate continuous parameters, not discrete parameters like mixture probabilities.
-Therefore, we will instead sum out the mixture proportions and estimate the model from its marginal likelihood function, using the `log_mix` function in Stan.
+One drawback of the NUTS algorithm is that it cannot sample discrete parameters like mixture probabilities.
+Therefore, we will instead sum out the mixture proportions and optimize the model from its marginal likelihood function, using the `log_mix` function in Stan.

 ![](figures/mixture.gif)